Homemade hair care can be simple, cheap, and genuinely useful if you use the right recipe for the right problem.

 Fill your bottle with equal parts distilled water and Castile soap.
 Then add a few drops of your favorite essential oil and the aloe vera gel.

-Gently shake the bottle to mix all the ingredients and you’re ready to lather.
-Depending on where you shop, a 4-ounce bottle will cost you less than a buck to make.
+Gently shake the bottle to mix all the ingredients, and you’re ready to lather.

 2. Homemade Hair Conditioner for Curly Hair

-You’ll only need 2 ingredients for this ultra-effective hair conditioner, that’ll make your curly hair shine, keeping your curls light, fluffy, and moisturized.
+You’ll only need 2 ingredients for this ultra-effective hair conditioner, which’ll make your curly hair shine, keeping your curls light, fluffy, and moisturized.

 Ingredients